Fact sheet: Say NO to Millennium coal export terminal

 Rail impacts: more pollution, more coal dust, more delays for emergency responders

-The draft EIS recognizes the significant impacts that the increased coal train traffic from the MBT would have on rail towns.
+The draft EIS recognizes some of the impacts that increased coal train traffic from the MBT would have on the community of Longview, Washington.
 These impacts include rail congestion, air pollution from coal dust and diesel exhaust, and long waits, and decreased access across train tracks for emergency response vehicles.

 However, the draft EIS does not assess the rail impacts the MBT would have in Montana.
-The document acknowledges that trains destined for the port will originate in the PRB and travel through Montana, but does not study the impacts of increased rail transportation outside of Washington’s borders.
+The document acknowledges that trains destined for the port will originate in the PRB and travel through Montana, but does not study the impacts of increased rail transportation outside of the Longview area.
 This is an important issue that needs to be raised.

 Climate impacts: the equivalent of more than 672,000 cars

-The draft EIS concludes that MBT would have significant climate impacts, likely ranging around 3.2 million metric tons of CO2 annually.
+A draft EIS conducted by the Washington State Department of Ecology concludee that MBT would have significant climate impacts, likely ranging around 3.2 million metric tons of CO2 annually.
 This is equivalent to adding about 672,100 passenger cars on the road each year.
-The DEIS presents scenarios under which the climate impacts could be even higher- up to 27 million tons/year.
+This document also presents scenarios under which the climate impacts could be even higher- up to 27 million tons/year.
+Unfortunately, the draft EIS prepared by the Army Corps only accounts for the greenhouse gas emissions directly associated with the operation of the terminal and ignores the emissions that would result from the 44 million new tons of coal that would be exported and burned every year.

 Coal’s long-term costs